canorve/GALFITools/docs/Ellipse.md

 ### Advanced Examples

+*   model option allows the user to introduce his own model image for analysis.
+    EllipSectGalfit will use this image instead of the one created by GALFIT output.
+    If -phot option is enabled, SNR quantities will be inaccurate.

+    ./EllipSectGalfit.py galfit.14 -model model.fits

 *   The following options requires that the user has already experienced with the *sectors_photometry* function of the mge library.